oxidecomputer/humility/README.md

 permanently and cannot be undone; subsequent attempts to write to (or lock) a locked VPD device will result in an error.
 The lock status of each device is shown in `--list`.

+To lock all VPD devices, use the `--lock-all` command.
+This will exit successfully if all devices were successfully locked or are already locked; if a device is missing or otherwise cannot be locked, all other devices will be locked, but the command will exit with a non-zero exit status.